Faithful Paws News

 Major Craft - Buzz Magazines

-MEET MAJOR’S FAMILY The Craft family – parents George and Emily, and their children, Caroline, 13, and George, 10 – includes a 6-year-old Golden Retriever named Major.
-He is a certified therapy dog with Faithful Paws Pet Therapy and pays visits to patients and their families all over Houston.
+Meet the Craft family: Parents George and Emily, and their children, Caroline (13), George (10), and of course, Major, a 6-year-old Golden Retriever.
+Major is is a certified therapy dog with Faithful Paws Pet Therapy and pays visits to patients and their families all over Houston.
 (Photo: Kate Robinson Photography)

 Karen Cadenhead and Omri - 600 visits Karen Cadenhead and Omri completed 600 visits on May 3, 2024.
 They were accompanied by a few of their friends to celebrate the accomplishment!
 Well done!
 Read below for more on Omri from his mom, Karen: